ggmalimpensa/ggmalimpensa/README.md

 My name is Gabriel Gioannini Malimpensa and I like coding :computer:, coffee :coffee: and beer :beer:!

-Java :coffee: and Python :snake: are my mainly programming languages.
+Java :coffee: and Python :snake: are my main programming languages.

-I'm currently working for Arquivei as Team Lead.
+I'm currently working for Arquivei as Tech Lead.

 Trying to learn Go and PHP... :metal: